My own personal recollections are many. Where should I begin?

 He was a very minor figure in the revolution, I have to say, but I was so intrigued because he knew all the really important people like

 Robespierre and Danton, and then I found out things about his life.
-So I wrote a book about him, which is called The Gods are Thirsty, now this
+So I wrote a book about him, which is called

 is probably one of the books, if any of you have tried to read it, I recommend it as a doorstop.
 It will keep your door open!
 Everything I’ve done